cdeleuze/muftpd/README.txt

 describes the authentication tasks required by the service.

 muftpd uses the "muftpd" service, so a file /etc/pam.d/muftpd must be created.
+Such a file is provided in the tarball (named 'muftpd.pam').
-The main point is we don't want PAM to add any delay on authentication failure: this would block the whole process and so all our threads!
+The main point is we don't want PAM to add any delay on authentication
+failure: this would block the whole process and so all our threads!
 We'll add the delay ourselves.

-The content of this file can be as simple as the following line:
+The content of this file is currently the following line:

 auth required pam_unix.so nodelay

 It says we want authentication through the standard unix module, and tells it not to add any delay on failure.

-TODO: see pam_ftp for anonymous access

 * Running